Hexagon Perimeter Calculator (regular)

 Hex bolts and wrench sizes (the “across-flats” trap):

-Going the other way, if your wrench is 13 mm, the hex side length is 13 / (√3) ≈ 7.5 mm.
-The corresponding bolt is typically M8.
+Going the other way, if your wrench is 13 mm, the hex side length is 13 / √3 ≈ 7.5 mm and the bolt is typically M8.

 Why hexagons tile so efficiently.
-Compare to other regular polygons for tile floors: equilateral triangles, squares, and hexagons are the ONLY regular shapes that tile a plane without gaps.
-The hexagon achieves this with the largest area-to-perimeter ratio of the three — minimum grout per tile area.
+Equilateral triangles, squares, and hexagons are the only regular shapes that tile a plane without gaps.
+Of the three, the hexagon has the largest area for a given perimeter, which on a tile floor means the least grout per square foot.